 On 5 December 2017, Transparency International EU launched the Eurozone watchdog network with 18 partner organisations.
-We launched this network one day before the Commission’s formal proposals to reform Eurozone governance.
-This is an open network, and organisations as well as individuals are encouraged to sign up.
+We launched this network one day ahead of the Commission’s formal proposals to reform Eurozone governance.
+This is an open network: organisations as well as expert individuals are encouraged to sign up.
 Together, we will ensure that ongoing negotiations on the reform and deepening of the Eurozone make the governance of our common currency more transparent and more democratic.

-The project is based on a series of in-depths studies looking into the transparency, democratic accountability, and integrity of EU economic governance institutions.
+The network is based on a series of in-depths studies looking into the transparency, democratic accountability, and integrity of EU economic governance institutions.
 As the institutions started implementing some of the recommendations we made, it quickly became clear that many of the broader legitimacy issues could only be addressed by reforming the institutional architecture of Economic and Monetary Union, including relieving the ECB of some of its responsibilities, and embedding the Eurogroup and the ESM in a proper institutional setting based on the EU’s Treaties.

 Everyone wants the Eurozone to be democratic and legitimate.
 But accountability is more than a catch-phrase bandied about to make the case for further reforms.
 To ensure proper accountability, a series of principles should be respected.
-It is not enough to implore parliaments to take ‘ownership’ of the economic governance process: accountability can only happen through legal mechanisms, by giving the representatives of the people actual powers, and by ensuring an element of participative democracy, for both lobbyists and civil society, trade unions and employers, think tanks and academics, to have their say.
+It is not enough to implore parliaments to take ‘ownership’ of the economic governance process: accountability can only happen through legal mechanisms, by giving the representatives of the people actual powers, and by ensuring an element of participative democracy, for both lobbyists and civil society, governments and opposition, trade unions and employers, think tanks and academics, to have their say.

 To help improve Eurozone governance through the current effort of reform, we have drawn up three basic principles for transparent, accountable, and democratic governance, further elaborated in our 2-page Eurozone manifesto [PDF].

 TRANSPARENCY – the public should know who is in charge